Contents

 Present Participle

-Present participles are verb forms ending in -ing.
-They can serve as adjectives when modifying nouns, conveying an ongoing action or state.
+Present participles function as adjectives and often show an ongoing action or state.

 Adjectives and Other Parts of Speech